davla/prime-services/README.md

 a single method `GetPrimesUpTo` that responds with a list of prime numbers given a request with an upper bound.

 The gRPC service is implemented in the `PrimesGrpcService` class.
+The class doesn't contain a full-blown HTTP/2 server that can be executed, but rather only the gRPC service logic.
+This allows straightforward unit testing of the gRPC API, without worrying about the HTTP/2 wrapping layer.
 The service is a standard ScalaPB service, processing requests in a serial fashion in the same thread where the request is received.
 Errors from the main domain logic are reported via `google.rpc.Status` protobuf message type, as defined in the Google API protobuf Error model.

-The gRPC server process is implemented in the `PrimesGrpcServer` object.
-The server is an Akka HTTP server, where the glue code between that and the gRPC service is provided by the Akka gRPC project.
+The HTTP/2 server is implemented in the `PrimesGrpcServer` object.
+This is where the main method resides, which starts an HTTP/2 server implemented via the Akka HTTP library.
+The glue code between HTTP/2 and gRPC is provided instead by the Akka gRPC project.
+This class is not directly unit tested, since it's mostly made of boilerplate code, but rather end-to-end tested together with the gRPC client.